Human and Social Services (HMS)

 Drugs, Society, & Human Behavior

-Covers the nature and progression of chemical abuse and dependency, and effects on the individual, family, and society.
+Explores the nature and progression of substance use disorder and dependency, and effects on the individual, family, and society.
 Includes strategies for prevention, intervention, and treatment.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical